 The wine-and-cheese party is a staple of middle-class and gentrified living.
-You see it all the time: wine and cheese for the vernissage at the new art store in Fulham, London, or Rosedale, Toronto.
-A church holds one to raise money for repairs, a new book is just out on climate change, a winery wants to tout a new release.
+Wine and cheese for the vernissage at an art store.
+A church holds one to raise money for repairs.
+A new book is out on climate change.
+A winery is touting a new release.
 Call in the wine and cheese.

-While hardly fashionable in the way vegan food is today, or sustainable fish, the wine-and-cheese is a permanent part of the culinary scene.
-It’s no trouble to find advice on how to hold one.
+While hardly fashionable in the way vegan food is, or sustainably sourced fish, wine and cheese is a permanent part of the culinary scene.
+It’s no trouble to find advice how to hold one.
 Here is an good suggestion, from the website Big Girl Small Kitchen.

-Is the wine and cheese pairing an old stand-by of the Paris or Lyon wine bar that transplanted here intact?
+Is pairing cheese with wine an old stand-by of the Paris or Lyon wine bar that transplanted here intact?
 No it’s not.
 The French never drank plain wine as an aperitif.
 They didn’t hold cocktail parties, either.
 Cheese ends a meal, or it used to, in France and wine is consumed with food there.
 True, in the bistro one can order a plate of charcuterie or cheese to nibble with wine, but the food is an afterthought, there is no sedulous attention given to “what with what”.

 The English drinks writer Frederick Martin, in An Encyclopaedia of Drinks and Drinking stated c.1970:

 The habit of drinking wine as a beverage, largely unaccompanied by food, has much grown up in Britain and has been fostered by the trade through promotion of “wine and cheese” parties, which I personally find the dullest social events imaginable.
 Wine and cheese by all means, at the conclusion of a good dinner, but not as an end in themselves.

 So what changed?
 Martin lays it at the feet of the wine agencies, they came up with it to woo a larger market to wine.
 He may be right but I think in any case the Americans must have started it.
 They were the first to consider wine an aperitif, or “drink” in other words, a custom now seen everywhere.